MarcusJGStreets/psa-api/doc/crypto/api/ops/signature.rst

     .. note::
         When signatures on the Edwards 25519 curve were originally defined without domain separation.
 Later the Ed25519ctx and Ed25519ph variants were defined, both of which accept a context string.
 However, a signature made with Ed25519ctx and an empty context is distinct from a signature made using the Ed25519.

-        As PureEdDSA does not support contexts, using PureEdDSA with a non-empty context is an error.
+        As PureEdDSA does not support contexts, using PureEdDSA with a non-empty context on the 25519 curve is an error.

     .. subsection:: Compatible key types